A partial defense of algebraic relationalism: Against Einstein Algebras

 I will now turn to my claim that Einstein algebras featured in the equivalence claim are artificial and unmotivated.
 To ensure that we can fully recover all standard notions for general relativity, Rosenstock et al ([2015]) required an Einstein algebra to be `geometric', `complete', and `smooth' so as to be equivalent to a manifold.
 I will argue that each of them lacks an intrinsic justification.

-Before I explain the details of these conditions, I want to highlight that the conditions are not posited in Geroch ([1972]) where he argued that we can theorize general relativity using Einstein algebras.
+It is worth first highlighting that the conditions are not posited in Geroch ([1972]) where he argued that we can theorize general relativity using Einstein algebras.
 Thus, they are not motivated by the need of physics.
-Moreover, Rosenstock et al did not provide justification for them other than proving the equivalence claim itself.
+Nor does it seem to be based on any consideration other than proving the equivalence claim itself.

 First, consider geometricity.
 An algebra $A$ is called `geometric' if no non-zero elements lie in the kernel of all homomorphisms from $A$ to $\mathbb{R}$ (the kernel of a homomorphism is the set of elements that are mapped to zero by the homomorphism).
 In other words, for any non-zero element of such an algebra, we can find a homomorphism that takes it to a non-zero real numbers.
 This would rule out any algebra that contains `nilpotent' elements which square to zero (call such algebras `nilpotent algebras'), since homomorphism must preserve the multiplicative relations.
 As an example, this would rule out the set of affine functions (with the form of $f(x)=a+bx$), equipped with the `affine approximation' of the usual multiplication.\footnote{For any affine functions $f,g$, if $f\cdot g$ denotes multiplication in the usual sense, then the multiplication of $f$ and $g$ in the algebra of affine functions is $(f\cdot_ag)(x)=(f\cdot g)(0)+(f\cdot g)'(0)x$.
 Now, consider $f(x)=bx$.
 If we square this element, we obtain $f^2(x)=b^2x^2=0$.} Call this algebra $\mathfrak{A}$.